mobilise-d/mobgap/docs/guides/q_and_a.md

 Further, the interpolation per-second also allows for a level of outlier correction.
 For example, in the case of Cadence, we can correct for potential missed initial contacts/steps by smoothing the detected step times.

+(q&a__other_paras)=
+## Why do all algorithms store the input on the object?
+Does this increase memory consumption?

+All algorithm objects make the input data available via `self.data` and `self.ic_list` (and others) available after calling the action method.
+This is a "convention" that leads to some nice side effects.
+This way, the final object has all the information about inputs and outputs.
+You could write for example a plot func, that just takes the algo instance as input and have all the information available that you need.
+I also thought about memory consumption in this context, and the reality is, that it won't matter in 99% of the cases.
+Just storing the object on the instance will not result in an increase in memory consumption.
+It only stores the reference to the object.
+This means the only thing that "could" cause issues here, is that as long as the instance with the results attached exists, the original data will not be cleared from memory.
+But, it basically never happens, that the original data is out of scope and an algorithm object is still in scope, blocking the data deletion.
+I played around with that a bit (as we are doing the same in gaitmap) and it was never an issue in any of our usecases.